 Try to finish in the early evening at the latest.
 This will give you time to have some food, let some of the drugs wear off and get to sleep at a normal time.

 Be careful about using sleeping tablets as you can become addicted or dependent on them, especially the stronger varieties.
 If you want to use any on the night when you finish, try the over-the-counter varieties from a pharmacist.

 If you stop early in the evening and have a good meal, your tiredness should naturally kick in, especially if you’ve missed a night’s sleep.
-Don’t use sleeping tablets on the following nights as this can make you dependent on them.
+Try to avoid sleeping tablets on the following nights as it’s an easy way to get dependent on them.